 It’s a favorite among Chinese visitors and history enthusiasts who come to pay their respects to Sun Yat-sen, the Father of Modern China and a key figure in creating the first Chinese Republic.

+The mausoleum itself is stunning.
+It combines traditional imperial tomb style with modern architecture, set on a mountain slope.
 You’ll start your visit with a long staircase.
 At the bottom, you’ll see the impressive three-arch marble gate, the official entrance to the site.

+As you make your way up, the Sacrificial Hall stands more than 700 meters away.
 It’s the central part of the mausoleum and looks incredible against the backdrop of the mountain.

 Linggu Temple Scenic Area